by Jon (Updated on 2014-01-26)

 Putting this together, scenes can be thought of as various states in a game that you transition between, like a story.

-Switching scenes is described later in this chapter (TODO: LINK), but in a gist, use these blocks to switch scenes.
+Switching scenes is described later in this chapter, but in a gist, use the following blocks to switch scenes.
 (Scene > Game Flow).

 What are the building blocks of a scene?
 The scene’s terrain or “land” is typically made up of Tiles.